Sector: Construction

 Gertrude was born on 26th September 1898 in Oldenburg, her parents’ home town, near Bremen.
 Her father, Otto, had emigrated to Manchester two decades earlier and become a British citizen.
 On his marriage in 1881, his wife Rosalia joined him in Britain and they had two children, William and Elsie.
 Otto’s work meant that many of the following years were spent living in Spain but by the time Gertrude was born in 1898, fifteen years after Elsie, the family was about to return to Britain.

 When Gertrude was about eight years old the family moved back up to Manchester.
-Elsie trained at Manchester School of Art and it was her desire to pursue a career as an artist that drove the next move back down south to Bushey.
-Elsie studied at the art school established by Herman Herkomer and taken over by one of his star student, Lucy Kemp-Welch in 1904.
-(Another one of Elsie’s later art tutors was Percyval Tudor-Hart whose daughter-in-law, Edith, was a noted documentary photographer and a Russian spy).
+Elsie trained at Manchester School of Art and it was her desire to pursue a career as an artist that triggered the next move back down south to Bushey.
+Elsie studied at the art school that was established by Herman Herkomer and taken on in 1904 by one of his star students, Lucy Kemp-Welch.
+(Another one of Elsie’s art tutors was Percyval Tudor-Hart whose daughter-in-law, Edith, was a noted documentary photographer and a Russian spy).

 It is clear from the support Elsie was given that Gertrude’s parents were serious about their daughters’ education.
-While the family was living in Bushey, Gertrude attended Corran School in Watford, co-founded by Eleanor Jourdain who went on to take up the position of principal of St Hugh’s College, Oxford.
-When they moved back to Forest Hill, Gertrude and Dolly went to Sydenham High School, one of the last schools to be set up by the Girls Day School Trust.
+While the family was living in Bushey, Gertrude attended Corran School in Watford, co-founded by Eleanor Jourdain, later principal of St Hugh’s College, Oxford.
+When the family moved back to Forest Hill, Gertrude and Dolly went to Sydenham High School, one of the last schools to be set up by the Girls Day School Trust.

-While Dolly chose a career in medicine, Gertrude’s father set her on her path as an architect.
-In 1915, he saw a letter by a woman in a newspaper saying that women could now be architects and thought this would be a good option for Gertrude, who was smart and liked drawing.
+While Dolly chose a career in medicine, Gertrude’s father encouraged her into architecture.
+She was smart and liked drawing so when in 1915, he saw a letter by a woman in a newspaper saying that women could now be architects he thought this could be where her future lay.

 Women in architecture

 Architecture at this point was a career that was semi-open to women.
-In the early 1890s Ethel Charles and her sister Bessie had started to push the boundaries and see how women could carve out a route to qualification.
+In the early 1890s Ethel Charles (1871-1962) and her sister Bessie were the first to embark on a route to qualification.
 The Architectural Association, the oldest independent school of architecture in the country, refused their application to study there and so they trained in an architect’s office.
 They were also excluded from the professional elements of the architecture degree at UCL but attended some of the other modules that were part of the course.
-By cobbling together their own programme of academic and practical education, they were in a position to the associates’ exam at RIBA, the Royal Institution of British Architects.
+By cobbling together their own programme of academic and practical education, they were in a position to sit the associates’ exam at RIBA, the Royal Institution of British Architects.
 Ethel went first, passing in 1898 and after a lot of opposition she was accepted as an associate member.
 Bessie followed in her footsteps two years’ later.
+Elspeth Mclelland (1879-1920) studied at the Polytechnic Architectural School and from there started designing houses.

 Gertrude was encouraged by her father to attend a series of lectures on Gothic Architecture at the South Kensington Museum (later the V&A).
 She asked the lecturer for some careers advice and he put her in touch with another woman, Annie Hall, who had followed a similar path to the Charles sisters, training under Thomas Overbury, a Cheltenham-based architect.
 In 1912 Annie was the first woman to be accepted as member of the Society of Architects and set up her own practice at 5 Verulan Buildings in Gray’s Inn.
 She suggested that Gertrude study at University College London (UCL).

 UCL had recently opened a purpose-built School of Architecture and blazed a trail by admitting women to its undergraduate course.
-When Gertrude started in 1915, there were two women in the year above her and three in her own year but she was the only one of the five to complete the course.
 The syllabus included studio work, the history of architecture, German, mathematics and Latin and Roman history.
-She became the first woman to graduate from the course in 1918.
+When Gertrude started in 1915, there were two women in the year above her and three in her own year.
+She was the only one of the five to complete the course and became the first woman to graduate in 1918.

-In 1922, after a gap of more than twenty years, RIBA finally accepted three more women as associate members: joining Gertrude were Eleanor KD Hughes, and Winifred Ryle (later Maddock).
-Both had both studied at the AA, which opened to women in 1917.
+In 1922, after a gap of more than twenty years, RIBA finally accepted three more women as associate members: Gertrude, along with Eleanor KD Hughes; and Winifred Ryle (later Maddock), who had both studied at the AA, which opened to women in 1917.
 These admissions marked ‘a step forward in the rather slow progress of the woman architect’, according to The Times.
 Three soon became four when they were joined by Gillian Cooke, later Harrison, another AA graduate.

 Women’s Pioneer Housing (WPH)